Frequently Asked Questions

 - Information regarding any recent homeowners insurance claims you have experienced

-- Advise your insurance broker of any valuables that you may have such as jewelry, sports equipment, and collectables you may own
+- Advise your insurance broker of any valuables that you may have (such as jewelry, sports equipment, and collectibles)

-A: In order to obtain an accurate quotation for the cost of your auto insurance you will need to provide your insurance broker with:
+In order to obtain an accurate quotation for the cost of your auto insurance, you will need to provide your insurance broker with the following:

 - The full address of your residence including postal code

 - The year, manufacturer, model & serial number of your vehicle(s)

 - The current use of each vehicle including distance driven to work (if any), annual kilometers driven, and if there is any business use of the vehicle